panagiotisfassaris/gorgonseye/README.md

 ![Gorgon's Eye Logo](logo.PNG)

-Gorgon's Eye is a hybrid file encryptor and decryptor, now fully implemented in Python.
+Gorgon's Eye is a hybrid file encryptor and decryptor programmed by Panagiotis Fassaris, now fully implemented in Python.
 It offers a robust solution for securing your files using a combination of symmetric (AES) and asymmetric (RSA) encryption.
 The tool provides both file and directory encryption capabilities, with options for recursive operations.

 ## Table of Contents